ioan-gwenter/nether-hub-optimiser/README.md

 Input your currently defined portals in the dictionary provided, plus add your hub location.
 Run the script for a pseudo-optimal layout for nether highways.

-The current algorithm will attempt to prioritise sticking to the inital cardinal directions (NSEW) before creating sub-highways via a greedy approach
+The current algorithm will attempt to prioritise sticking to the inital cardinal directions (NSEW) before creating sub-highways via a greedy approach.
+This is by no means perfect and is ongoingly being improved.

 Constraints that should be considered:
 1. Highways can only be axially alligned (NS, EW)